simionrobert/cloud-signature-consortium/README.md

 In Postman, set `certificate SSL validation` to false, under Settings.

-You will need to define the following environment variabiles.
+You will need to define the following Postman environment variabiles.
 The last two will be automatically updated after you post `auth/login`
 ```
 url = https://localhost:3000/csc/v1
 access_token = ""